Motorway Services Online

 Let's Talk

 Again a surprisingly common MediaWiki feature.
 Every page that exists has a corresponding 'Message Wall', known internally as a 'talk page'.
 So MSA is accompanied by a page called Talk:MSA and User:Johnathan404 is joined by a page called User talk:Johnathan404.
-Message walls can be accessed by clicking 'discuss edits' on the edit box (bottom-right on a desktop, bottom-left on a mobile).
+Message walls can be accessed by pressing 'discuss edits' on the edit box (bottom-right on a desktop, bottom-left on a mobile).
 These pages won't necessarily exist yet, but the site is waiting for them to be created.

 These pages exist to discuss the technical side of the page.
 It's also by far the best way to send messages to other members in the community.